Category Archives: Former Monarchies

 Carola was christened two days after her birth.
 Her godparents included Franz I, Emperor of Austria, Caroline Augusta of Bavaria, Empress of Austria, Stephanie de Beauharnais, Grand Duchess of Baden, and Cecilia of Sweden, Grand Duchess of Oldenburg.
 Her early years were spent primarily at Eichhorn Castle in what is now Brno, Czech Republic.
 After her parents divorced in 1844, Carola and her mother moved to the Morawetz Castle in Morawetz (link in Czech), also now in the Czech Republic.
 Given a strict education, Carola developed a love of drawing and painting and a deep compassion for those less fortunate.
 This strong desire to help others continued for her entire life.

-Carola was known as one of the most beautiful of the European princesses and had numerous suitors.
+Carola was known as one of the most beautiful European princesses and had numerous suitors.
 Plans for a marriage to the French Emperor Napoléon III were refused by her father, who was strongly opposed to the Napoleonic monarchy and concerned by the unstable political situation in France.

 Crown Prince Albert of Saxony. source: Wikipedia